maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-spring-framework.md

 The migration guide for upgrading to Spring 3.2 is available as [Appendix D in the Spring 3.2 reference documentation](http://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/htmlsingle/#migration-3.2).

 ## Migrating to Spring Framework 4.0
+In this section we discuss what users will want to know when upgrading to Spring Framework 4.0.
+For a general overview of features, please see Chapter 4, New Features and Enhancements in Spring Framework 4.0